Neon Genesis Evangelion: Anima: Release

-ANIMA was originally released in the Dengeki Hobby Magazine from 2007 to 2013.
-In 2017, to commemorate the series' 10th anniversary, ANIMA received a full print volume release, split into five books, by Kadokawa Shoten.
+Anima was originally released in the Dengeki Hobby Magazine from 2007 to 2013.
+In 2017, to commemorate the series' 10th anniversary, Anima received a full print volume release, split into five books, by Kadokawa Shoten.
 The first two books were released simultaneously in Japan on November 30, 2017, and the last two were released on March 30, 2019.
 On January 11, 2019, Seven Seas Entertainment announced an English release, with the first released on August 22, 2019 digitally and on October 29 physically, and the last released on June 24, 2021 digitally and August 3 physically.
 There is also a "visual book" containing artwork and information for the series.
+On December 4, 2023, Seven Seas also announced an audiobook adaptation of ANIMA, narrated by Asuka's ADV/Amazon English voice actress Tiffany Grant.

 Reception

-Right Stuf called ANIMA a "wild ride" and appreciated seeing the pilots interact as normal teenagers, but noted that it was "lacking the heart and realism of the original television series".
+Right Stuf called Anima a "wild ride" and appreciated seeing the pilots interact as normal teenagers, but noted that it was "lacking the heart and realism of the original television series".
 Honey's Anime expressed a similar opinion: "It was amazing to witness the characters we’ve grown to love interacting with each other like the rest of us."